Trump says he wants to make the U.S. nuclear arsenal 'top of the pack'

 "Unfortunately, we have a nuclear world now," Trump said in a March 2016 interview with the New York Times.
 "Would I rather have North Korea have them with Japan sitting there having them also?
 You may very well be better off if that's the case.
 In other words, where Japan is defending itself against North Korea, which is a real problem."

-Though Trump denied making this argument, he did repeat claims like this on several other occasions.
+Though Trump denied making this argument, he did repeat similar claims on several occasions.

-But Trump does have options that could mean more U.S. nuclear weapons, said

-Under the most current treaty with Russia, the U.S. could increase the number of deployed weapons to 1,550 from the current 1,300, Matthew Kroenig, an expert at Georgetown University told NBC News in an interview in December.
-It could also add new types of weapons with greater capabilities.
+America could, under a treaty with Russia, increase the number of deployed weapons from 1,300 to 1,550 and add new types of weapons with greater capabilities Matthew Kroenig, an expert at Georgetown University, told NBC News in an interview in December.